-While great companies are competing each others by showing off new designs, another group of very talented designers have also implemented their own vision on their tablet design, and these so-called concept tablets have received praises from consumers like, “I hope it’s true!”.
+While great companies are competing with each other by showing off new designs, another group of very talented designers has also implemented their own vision on their tablet design, and these so-called concept tablets have received praises from consumers like, “I hope it’s true!”.

-Be it dual screen tablet, fold-able tablet or smartphone powered tablet, in this post you will see concepts which designers combined innovation and art to become something that consumers really thirsts for.
+Be it a dual-screen tablet, fold-able tablet, or smartphone-powered tablet, in this post, you will see concepts that designers combined innovation and art to become something that consumers really thirst for.
 Enjoy them and let us know which tablet you hope it’s true!

 MacBook Duo By Kane Yanagawa